 The longlist for my favourite UK literary award, The Women’s Prize for Fiction, is due to be announced next Monday.
 Only novels written by women in English published between April 1st 2018 and March 31st 2019 qualify.
 Over the past few years I’ve failed miserably in predicting what took the judges fancy but truth be told I’d much rather indulge myself with a fantasy list rather than speculate as to what they think.
 What follows, then, is entirely subjective, wishes rather than predictions.
-I’ve followed the same format as previous years, limiting myself to novels that I’ve read with a link to a full review on this blog apart from Memories of the Future which I’ve yet to review.
+I’ve followed the same format as previous years, limiting myself to novels that I’ve read with a link to a full review on this blog.
 So, in no particular order here’s my wish list for the 2019 Women’s Prize for Fiction:

 Several of my favourite writers are listed here – Kate Atkinson, Amy Bloom, Siri Hustvedt, Georgina Harding – but I’d be delighted if any one of these fifteen snags the judges’ attention.
 We’ll see.
 Any titles that you’d love to see on the judges’ list?

 That’s it from me for a few days.
 We’re off for what could be our last weekend as European citizens abroad.
 I may need tissues.
 Back next week to tell you all about it.

 It was its setting that initially attracted me to Clare Clark’s In the Full Light of the Sun.
 I’m a sucker for novels set in my favourite cities: New York, Amsterdam and, in this case, Berlin.
 Based on the case of Otto Wacker, Clark’s novel explores the machinations of the self-regarding art world taken in by an audacious fraud against the background of the failed Weimar Republic and the rise of the Nazis.